reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 	}
 }
 ```
-The above `Pointcut` expression with capture all method that are in the class `ValidationService`.
-Then, the `aroundAdvice()` advice will check the first argument of the method, if it's negative it will throw and exception, otherwise it will allow the method to execute and return normally.
+The above `Pointcut` expression with capture all methods that are in the class `ValidationService`.
+Then, the `aroundAdvice()` advice will check the first argument of the method if it's negative it will throw an exception, otherwise it will allow the method to execute and return normally.

 ```java
 @SpringBootTest